Scientific misconduct: Consequences for scientific knowledge

+Regulatory violations and consequences

+Title 10 Code of Federal Regulation (CFR) Part 50.5, Deliberate Misconduct of the U.S. Nuclear Regulatory Commission (NRC) regulations, addresses the prohibition of certain activities by individual involved in NRC-licensed activities.
+10 CFR 50.5 is designed to ensure the safety and integrity of nuclear operations.
+10 CFR Part 50.9, Completeness and Accuracy of Information, focuses on the requirements for providing information and data to the NRC.
+The intent of 10 CFR 50.5 is to deter and penalize intentional wrongdoing (i.e., violations).
+10 CFR 50.9 is crucial in maintaining transparency and reliability in the nuclear industry, which effectively emphasizes honesty and integrity in maintaining the safety and security of nuclear operations.
+Providing false or misleading information or data to the NRC is therefore a violation of 10 CFR 50.9.

+Violation of any of these rules can lead to severe penalties, including termination, fines and criminal prosecution.
+It can also result in the revocation of licenses or certifications, thereby barring individuals or entities from participating in any NRC-licensed activities in the future.

-Consequences for those who expose misconduct
+Consequences for those who report misconduct

 The potentially severe consequences for individuals who are found to have engaged in misconduct also reflect on the institutions that host or employ them and also on the participants in any peer review process that has allowed the publication of questionable research.
 This means that a range of actors in any case may have a motivation to suppress any evidence or suggestion of misconduct.
 Persons who expose such cases, commonly called whistleblowers, find themselves open to retaliation by a number of different means.
 These negative consequences for exposers of misconduct have driven the development of whistle blowers charters – designed to protect those who raise concerns.